Green Card for My Brother or Sister

 How can I get a green card for my brother (or sister)?

-In order to bring your sibling (brother or sister) to live in the United States as a permanent resident (green card holder), you must be a United States citizen and over 21 years of age.
-Permanent residents may not bring siblings to live permanently in the United States.
-You must also live in the United States or have evidence that you will relocate permanently to the United States at the same time your sibling is admitted.
+In order to get a green card for your brother (or sister) you must be a United States citizen and at least 21 years old.
+Permanent residents must become U.S. citizens before they can sponsor their siblings.
+You must also live in the U.S. or have evidence that you will relocate permanently to the United States at the same time your sibling is admitted.